-Figure 8.2 below presents the percentage distribution of orphans - including those one parent or both parents deceased - among the population aged 0-20, by district.
-It shows that Karongi district has 2.6% of orphans with both parents deceased and 15% of orphans with one parent deceased.
-Both these indicators are slightly below the national-level averages which are 2.7% and 14% respectively.
+Figure 8.2 below presents the percentage distribution of orphans - including those one parent or both parents deceased - among population aged 0-20, by district.
+It shows that Ngororero district has 2.9% of orphans with both parents deceased and 13.7% of orphans with one parent deceased.
+The national averages are 2.7% and 14% respectively.